Crypto-TII/TLS1.3/rust/readme.md

 ourselves, to the root certificate store used by the client.

 For the client CRYPTO\_SETTING is used to control the preferred key exchange algorithm, which is X25519 for TYPICAL or TINY\_ECC, and kyber768 for POST\_QUANTUM and HYBRID.
-The ordering of preferences can be changed by editing the SAL.
+The ordering of preferences can be changed by editing the SAL (that is the *sal.rs* file).

 In most cases it is best to use the same setting for both client and server.
 If it is desired that the client should interoperate with standard websites rather than just our own rust server, then its CRYPTO\_SETTING should be set to use TYPICAL.